Skip to Main Content

 We are digitizing materials from the collections on a regular basis.

-You can search within each collection:
+You can browse each collection:

-You can search a specific client or project name, location, or keyword.
+Or from the Online Archive search bar you can search a specific client or project name, location, or keyword.

 There are also digitized photos of Cody projects by Julius Shulman at the Getty.
 See below for how to search these photos.

-Other Archives
+Related Archives

 Other archives and museums also hold archives that relate to Cody's collections here at Cal Poly.